South Island Itinerary 10 days

 • Cost: FREE.

-I would recommend these walks if you are short of time and wants to make use of a rainy day.
+I highly recommend these walks only if you find yourself pressed for time and want to make the most of a rainy day.

 Hostel details